josephzhong333/clienttool/README.md

 4, each IP goroutine listen to itself receive channel. start one goroutine for each request.
 For example, if IP1 goroutine got 20 requests from channel, it will start 20 goroutine to send http request cocurrently.

-if timeout or status code >500, the http request goroutine will send the failed request id back to request channel
+if timeout or status code >500, the goroutine will send the failed request id back to request channel

-5, load balance channel distribute the failed request again
+5, load balance goroutine distribute the failed request again

-6, if all the request completed(completed count>=100), or the timeout time elapsed. the entire process completed
+6, if all the request completed(completed request count>=100), or the specified timeout time elapsed. the entire process completed

 ## Load balance algorithm